ngoctuannguyen/HM4SR/README.md

 # Acknowledgement

-Our code is based on [Recbole](https://github.com/RUCAIBox/RecBole).
+Our implementation is based on [Recbole](https://github.com/RUCAIBox/RecBole).
 We also referred to the codes of [UniSRec](https://github.com/RUCAIBox/UniSRec).
 Thanks for the splendid codes for these authors.